mhs/t2-allocation/README.md

     grunt test:dev

-## Deployment

-Build the application with

-    grunt build --production

-Deploy the contents of `./dist` directory.

 ## Running api-mock server

 If you don't want or can't install t2-api, you can use **api-mock** server which serves static